Aseman-Land/Meikade/README.md

 #### QtAseman

-QtAseman is many tools that Aseman team uses on their project.
-So It's contains many stable and great tools that developed and used on the hug number of projects.
-Meikade is depended on the QtAseman and you could build it using below commands:
+Meikade is depended on the QtAseman.
+So you could build it using below commands:

 ```bash
 git clone https://github.com/Aseman-Land/QtAseman.git